Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • violation of the integrity of the eardrum;

-Before removing ear plugs, you should definitely undergo an examination, this will help prevent the most unpleasant complications.
-However, in some cases, even the most detailed examination by an otolaryngologist does not help to predict how the body will react to the chosen procedure.
+Before removing ear plugs, you should definitely undergo an examination; this will help prevent the most unpleasant complications.
+However, in some cases, even the most detailed examination by an otolaryngologist does not help predict how the body will react to the chosen procedure.

-If you don’t know what to do if there are plugs in your ears and you can’t have them removed in a hospital, you can use traditional medicine methods.
-However, before carrying out the procedures, you still have to consult with an otolaryngologist for disorders such as perforation of the eardrum, otitis media and concomitant diseases.
-If they are present, there is nothing to even think about how to remove the cork in the ear on your own, only a specialist should do this.
-When you are sure that everything is in order with your health, you can use one of the ways to remove sulfur accumulations.
+If you don’t know what to do if there are plugs in your ears, and you can’t remove them in the hospital, you can use traditional medicine methods.
+However, before carrying out the procedures, you will still have to consult with an otolaryngologist for disorders such as perforation of the eardrum, otitis media and concomitant diseases.
+If they are present, there is no need to even think about how to remove the plug in the ear yourself; this should only be done by a specialist.
+When you are sure that everything is in order with your health, you can use one of the methods to remove sulfur accumulations.

 Removing a house